ellcom/InterfaceBuilderLab/Interface Builder.md

 5. Vertical Space Constraints for each view
 6. any probably some more...

-If after creating these constraints another view needed to be added to the layout, it would not be simple, this is where Stack Views come in.
+If after creating these constraints another View needed to be added to the layout, it would not be simple; this is where Stack Views come in.

 Stack Views have the following properties: